 Not every marketer can take time in the middle of their days to set up and post an Instagram post.
 By using a tool like Later or Buffer, you can pre-plan your posts – edits, captions, and all – and schedule them to post at a later time and date.
 This helps a ton with maintaining that post schedule.

 Though Instagram no longer organizes its feed chronologically, it does place some importance on post recency.
 This means posting at high-traffic times is likely to get your posts noticed by a larger number of people, leading to a higher chance you’ll get followers.

 Interestingly, the opposite may also hold true.
 Posting at low-traffic times means you’ll be competing with fewer people to be at the top of your followers’ feeds, increasing your chances for high engagement.

 Followers – real followers – tend to put some time into considering whether or not to follow someone.
 One metric often used to make this decision is post frequency.
 Posting often shows potential followers that they won’t be following a “dead” account, increasing the chances that they’ll reward you with a follow.

-#49.
-Find the best posting times (test) – think about audience
+49. Find the best posting times (test) – think about the audience

 Three things are sure in life: death, taxes, and the fact that everybody likes free stuff.
 Running a giveaway is an easy way to get a surge of new followers – just require them to follow to enter (even better, get them to tag a few friends as well).
 Just make sure the prize you give away is something from your brand, so you know the followers you gain are interested in your product.